 Israel had been told to not be influenced by that crowd,

-There is a big difference of dynamics between Israel and the “Mixed Multitude” who left with Israel.
-Israel had to leave; it didn’t have a choice, but these Gentiles did not have to leave.
-They had a choice and they did it of their own volition.
-Also, Israel could not return, but they could.
-That reminds of some people that I met.
+The Exodus dynamics of Israel and that of the mixed multitude differed much.
+In a certain sense, Israel had to leave; it didn’t have a choice if it wanted self-determination.
+The Gentiles on the other hand didn’t have to.
+They had a choice; they left of their own volition.
+Also, there was no turning back for Israel; but like Orpah, Neomi’s daughter-in-law, the Gentiles could return (Ruth 1:14).
+That reminds me of some people that I met.
 They “cross-over” from traditional chritianity to Messianic Judaism.
 They are all excited about it, but after a few years or when things do not go the way they thought, they go back to their original form of religion.
-It is up to them to do so but what I am getting at is that whereas these people have an option, the Jewish believer doesn’t; he will always be a Jewish believer, a Messianic Jew.
-Even to join a Church, he would have to stop being a Jew and why should he do that?
+It is up to them to do so, but what I am getting at is that, whereas these people have an option, the Jewish believer doesn’t; he will always be a Jewish believer, a Messianic Jew.
+To join a church, he has to stop being a Jew and living a Jewish life and why should he do that?

 WHAT’S WITH THE COMPLAINER?

-Complaining has really nothing to do with one’s external environment and condition, but everything to do with one’s internal attitude.
-It’s a frame of mind; a bad habit.
+Complaining has really nothing to do with one’s external environment and condition, but it has everything to do with one’s internal attitude.
+Complaining is a frame of mind; a bad habit.
 The question is, what do we try to get out of it?

 The underlying theme behind a complainer is not necessarily that he wants the situation to improve.
 What he wants is what one gets from complaining.
-What he wants is the reward of complaining which is an excuse to free themselves from the acknowledgment of, and therefore of the obligation to be thankful and grateful towards those who actually care for him.
+What he wants is the reward of complaining which is a justification to free himself from the acknowledgment of, and therefore of the obligation to be thankful and grateful towards those who actually care for him.

 Whether concerning the Mixed Multitude in the desert attitude with HaShem, or one’s personal relationship with people such as a family member, spouse, congregation brother/sister, it is the same thing.
-When we decide that for a selfish reason or another we want to keep away from someone, we start concocting complaints against them.
-It gives us the excuse we need to free ourselves from the relationship or at least from the gratitude we owe to that person.
+When we decide that, for a selfish reason or another we want to keep away from someone, we first start concocting complaints against them.
+These complaints then become the excuse we need to free ourselves from the relationship, or at least from the gratitude we owe to that person.
 It is a dangerous behavior.
-The sages of the Talmud have expressed that when a person is not appreciative of the good others do for him, he eventually dny the good that HaShem does for him also.
+The sages of the Talmud have expressed that when a person is not appreciative of the good others do for him, he eventually denies the good that HaShem does for him also.

 IT’S CONTAGIOUS, AND NOT EXPEDIENT!

 Lastly, complaining is contagious.
-We need to stay away from contaminators, and especially not be a contaminant ourselves.
-I like what the Rabbi of the New-York yeshiva said when faced by the media about his school being responsible for the recent measles outbreak.
-He said that he did not agree with his people not immunizing against the Measles.
-He said that the Torah tells us to be concerned about not putting others in danger, and that was more important than upholding personal individual rights.
+We need to stay away from its contaminators, and especially not be a contaminator ourselves.
+We must also be careful that because complaining is mostly an attitude of the heart, it could be asymptomatic while spreading its contamination.
+I like what the Rabbi of the New-York Yeshiva said when faced by the media about his school being responsible for the measles outbreak a couple of years ago.
+He said that he did not agree with his people not immunizing against the measles.
+He said that the Torah tells us to be concerned about not putting others in danger, and that was more important in HaShem’s eyes than upholding uncertain personal individual rights.
 Again, in the eyes of this Rabbi, the group is more important than the individual.
 We may have the right to complain, but it is dangerous.

 "Everything is permitted," you say?
 Maybe, but not everything is helpful.
 "Everything is permitted?"
 Maybe, but not everything is edifying.
 (1Co 10:23 CJB)